MartinPdeS/PyMieSim/docs/source/Intro.rst

    sudo apt-get install libboost-all-dev   -> Boost library

-Soon enough you will be able to use "pip" to install PyMieSim but for the moment one can install it manually from the `github repository <https://github.com/MartinPdS/PyMieSim>`_ or using the command
+You can now install the package using the command

 .. code-block:: console
    :linenos: